christopheranand/HC3_2019/ShapeCreator/README.md

 You should modify SinCreator.elm.

-It is called by BigShapeCreator.elm.
+It is called from Main.elm, but do not modify Main.elm.
+Your submission must compile against the existing modules, with your new SinCreator.elm dropped in.

 Other modules can be referred to as examples.